Shona Robison: 2025 Scottish budget

 Ahead of the 2025 Scottish budget, Robison stated that as a consequence of the increase to the amount of National Insurance public sectors employers pay which was announced by the UK Government that Scotland "must be compensated" by HM Treasury.
 She made the comments following the Chancellor of the Exchequer Rachel Reeves outlining the 2024 Autumn budget which is speculated to have a decrease in funding of £500 million available to Scottish Government.
 Reeves suggested that an additional £3.4 billion in investment which would be made available to the Scottish Government did "not include compensation" and she encouraged the Scottish Government to spend the extra investment "wisely".
 It was further announced by Reeves that the Scottish Government would receive an additional £1.5 billion to compensate for additional staff costs as a result of the public sector workforce in Scotland being larger than that in the United Kingdom as a whole.

 Robison demanded "urgent clarity" on the announcement of additional funding to compensate for increased staffing in public sector services in Scotland.
 There had been suggestions that Scotland could be "short changed" if the compensation amount for the increase in National Insurance is not proportional to the size of the public sector in Scotland.
 Following the Autumn budget outlined by Reeves, Robison welcomed the budget claiming it was "a step in the right direction" but said that as a result of the budget, the Scottish Government "will still face enormous cost pressures".
 Robison stated that she would carefully assess the Autumn budget in full ahead of her announcement of the Scottish Budget on 4 December 2024.

 Robison delivered the 2025 Scottish budget to the Scottish Parliament on 4 December 2024.
 In the budget, Robison pledged that the Scottish Government would end the two child benefit cap in 2026.
 Additionally, record spending for the National Health Service in Scotland was announced, with £21 billion being earmarked for the NHS in order to reduce waiting times and to ensure access to GPs was easier for the public.
 Additional measures announced in the budget included extra winter payments for the elderly, funding to tackle the climate emergency and scrapping the council tax freeze.
 Opposition parties in the Scottish Parliament were critical of the budget, with Scottish Labour stating that the government was "going in the wrong direction", whilst the Scottish Conservatives claimed that budget was "more of the same" from previous budgets set by the Scottish Government.

 2026 Scottish election

-On 5 March 2025, Robison confirmed that she would not seek re–election as an MSP in the upcoming 2026 Scottish Parliament elections.
+Robison did not seek re–election as an MSP in the 2026 Scottish Parliament elections, having announced her intention to stand down on 5 March 2025.

 Personal life

-She was married to Stewart Hosie, who is the Westminster MP for Dundee East and was previously the SNP's Depute Leader.
+She was married to Stewart Hosie, who was the Westminster MP for Dundee East and was previously the SNP's Depute Leader.
 They have one daughter.
 Robison experienced a miscarriage in 2007.
 It was announced on 15 May 2016 that the couple had separated.
 This was followed by reports that Hosie had had an affair with Westminster-based freelance journalist Serena Cowdy.